KING-SAMM/Blockchain/overview-of-blockchain/NOTES.md

 ------------------------------------------
 ```
 1. New transaction is requested.
-2. The reqested ttransaction is broadcasted throughout the network and picked up by various miners who are part of the network
+2. The reqested transaction is broadcasted throughout the network and picked up by various miners who are part of the network
 3. Each miner runs some computation in order to validate the transaction.
 4. Once validated, the transaction becomes part of the new block created.
 5. The new block is, in turn, added to the blockchain.